quarkiverse/quarkus-openapi-generator/README.md

 Use the property key `<base_package>.model.MyClass.generateDeprecated=false` to disable the deprecated attributes in the given model.
 For example `org.acme.weather.Country.generatedDeprecated=false`.

+## Skip Deprecated Attributes in API classes

+The client objects are classes generated in the `api` package.
+These classes might have [deprecated attributes](https://spec.openapis.org/oas/v3.1.0#fixed-fields-9) in the Open API specification file.
+By default, these attributes are generated.
+You can fine tune this behavior if the deprecated attributes should not be generated.

+Use the property key `<base_package>.api.MyClass.generateDeprecated=false` to disable the deprecated attributes in the given API.
+For example `org.acme.openapi.simple.api.DefaultApi.generatedDeprecated=false`.

 ## Custom Register Providers for generated api

 In some cases, we need custom `RegisterProvider` for generated api, e.g. logging.
 You can define your own Providers in `application.properties` :